mdancho84/mdancho84.github.io/_includes/cta_struggles_rtrack.md

-# Are You Stuggling to Get a Data Science Job?
+# Do You Need Help Becoming A Business Data Scientist Right Now?

 YOU know the feeling.
 Being unhappy with your current job.